-Moving into a new place is stressful enough without having to worry about what happens if something gets lost or broken.
-You probably already know this, but your homeowners insurance might not cover your belongings if they’re damaged in moving.
+Moving into a new place is stressful enough without worrying about what happens if something gets lost or broken.
+You probably already know this, but your homeowner’s insurance might not cover your belongings if they’re damaged in moving.
 There are some things you can do to protect yourself, though.
 Let me walk you through them:

 What Moving Insurance Covers

-Homeowners insurance policies will only cover certain items, and they don’t always include the contents of your home.
-Your policy may have coverage for personal property, but if you want to be sure that everything from your bed to the books on your bookshelf are covered, you need a separate moving policy.
+Homeowner’s insurance policies will only cover certain items, and they don’t always include the contents of your home.
+Your policy may have coverage for personal property, but if you want to be sure that everything from your bed to the books on your bookshelf is covered, you need a separate moving policy.

 Understanding Your Moving Insurance Coverage

 Understanding the difference between “full value” and “released value” coverage is a big part of understanding moving insurance.
-It’s important to know which type of coverage you have, because it affects your deductible, the amount you pay if something gets damaged or lost (more on that in a minute).
+It’s important to know which type of coverage you have because it affects your deductible and the amount you pay if something gets damaged or lost (more on that in a minute).

-Full-value coverage is more expensive than released-value coverage because it covers everything your items are worth—not just what you paid for them.
-But it also means that if you own a piece of artwork that’s worth $5 million, but only paid $10 for it at auction 20 years ago with all its original paperwork, then under full-value coverage your policy would only reimburse you up to $10 instead of the full value of $5 million.
+Full-value coverage is more expensive than released-value coverage because it covers everything your items are worth—not just what you paid.
+But it also means that if you own a piece of artwork that’s worth $5 million but only paid $10 for it at auction 20 years ago with all its original paperwork, then under full-value coverage, your policy would only reimburse you up to $10 instead of the full value of $5 million.

-This might seem unfair at first glance: You spent so much time on this particular painting!
-But remember that even if this were true, there are plenty more paintings out there just like yours; they’re not going anywhere (unless they go into storage).
-So while I think we can all agree that getting some money back when something goes missing/is ruined would be nice, releasing some liability from ourselves makes sense too.
+This might seem unfair at first glance: You spent so much time on this painting!
+But remember that even if this were true, there are plenty more paintings like yours.
+They’re not going anywhere (unless they go into storage).
+So while we can all agree that getting some money back when something goes missing/is ruined would be nice.
+Releasing some liability from ourselves makes sense too.

 The third rule of moving insurance is to ask your moving company about their insurance coverage, too.